 Redditch enter teams for several different Leagues including the Diddy League, Mercian League, PGL, Worcester Winter League and the Arena Laegue.
 During the year we also take part in several friendly gala’s against other local swimming clubs.
 The dates for these events are listed on the Redditch website under “Fixtures”.
 For League competitions and galas the coaches choose the team based on age and the level of the competition etc. An overriding factor is generally to choose the fastest team suitable for that event.

 For team events, the Coaches will allocate certain races to those selected so it is very important that, once you have committed to being part of the team, you do not change your mind.
-If you are sick, you need to let the Coach responsible know as soon as possible so that a reserve can be found.
+If you are sick, you need to let the Coach or Team Manager responsible know as soon as possible so that a reserve can be found.
 Galas and Leagues are great fun and team spirit is the number one priority.
 The Coaches ask that you please make yourself available if selected.

 What do we need to bring to a gala/open meet?

 Please note that all swimmers will be required to stay with the team at all times and and not sit with their parents.
-They are also requested to remain until the end of the gala (except in exceptional circumstances).This is good for team spirit but will also ensure that no races are missed and any inured swimmers can be substituted.
+They are also requested to remain until the end of the gala (except in exceptional circumstances).This is good for team spirit but will also ensure that no races are missed and any injured swimmers can be substituted.
 If they need to leave poolside for any reason, they should tell the coach or team manager where they are going.

 For open meets, swimmers will be required to stay with the team at all times and not sit with their parents.
 For open meets only, parents may collect their children promptly once they have finished all their races for the day and sign out with the coach/team manager.
 If parents are not going to be present for the competition, it is their responsibility to ensure that poolside staff are aware.